Death of Cindy James: 1985–1986

 In early 1986, Cindy formally changed her last name from Makepeace, the surname of her ex-husband, to James, hoping to further conceal her identity.
-To help assuage her fears, her friend Agnes Woodcock, and her husband, Tom, sometimes spent nights at Cindy's home.
+To help assuage her fears, her friend Agnes Woodcock and the latter's husband Tom sometimes spent nights at Cindy's home.
 On April 16, the couple were awoken by Cindy, who stated she heard a commotion in the house.
 Upon investigating, they found another fire had been started in the basement.
 When they attempted to phone the fire department, they found the phone was dead.
 Tom fled across the street to a neighbor's residence to call police, and when exiting the house, claimed to have witnessed a man standing on the street outside the residence; when Tom approached him, the subject fled on foot.

 Cindy stayed with the Woodcocks for several days following the fire, where they noted that she refused to eat and made comments that her life was no longer worth living.
 Allan Connolly, a psychiatrist who had been treating Cindy since January 1983, met with her and stated that, though he had long believed her allegations of harassment, he feared she was suicidal.
 Connolly had her committed to the psychiatric ward of St. Paul's Hospital for two weeks, where it was observed that she was suffering from anorexia and depression.
 She was subsequently transferred to Riverview Hospital, where a comprehensive psychological examination was conducted.
 The report noted:

 After a ten-week hospital stay, Cindy was released.
 According to her father, she told him she had been "withholding information" regarding her alleged attacks, stating that she knew the identity of the assailant but refused to name him.